ailla-ut/ailla-language-atlas/methodology.md

 ### AILLA2 Extraction (`scripts/extract_ailla2.py`)

 This is the most complex stage.
 It reads all 7 Excel workbooks and computes per-language statistics: total item counts, public item counts, creation date ranges, and deposit date ranges.

+AILLA2 tracks langauge associations at two levels: individual files can be tagged with specific languages, and folders (which group related files) can be tagged with broader language lists.
+The extraction uses both levels to count items per language.
+When file-level tags are available, the script prefers them the more precise source.
+When. folder's language tags include langauges not covered by any of its files' tags (common with comparative works that span multiple languages), the script supplements from the folder level.
+For the small number of folders with no file-level data at all, the script falls back to folder-level tags entirely.
+Languages used for description or translation (English, Spanish, Portugeues) are excluded from counts so that a recording described in English is not counted as an English-language item.

+Creation dates come from the Items sheet and deposit dates from the Files sheet.

+Several manual overrides correct known issues in the source data:
+- **Yauyos Quechua:** Files in two unrelated folders are incorrectly tagged with this language, pulling in dates from other collections.
+Overriden to the actual collection dates (2001-2014)
+-**Ancash Huaylas Quechua:** The spreadsheets capture only 5 items, but the live AILLA site shows 33 (deposited after the AILLA 2 export)
+-**Ixil and Inga:** Missing country data in the API.
+Overriden to Guatemala and Colombia respectively.